 One Simple Thing...Huge Impact!

 Anyone who has ever sold a house before knows how challenging it can be.
-You need to do so much more than making your house smell like freshly baked cookies for it to sell.
+You need to do so much more than make your house smell like freshly baked cookies for it to sell.
 It’s little hacks like having a water softener that makes a big difference.
-You’re trying to set the impression into the potential buyer that you've taken the home seriously.
-So seriously, that even something like the quality of the water makes a difference.
+You’re trying to set the impression to the potential buyer that you've taken the home seriously.
+So seriously, even something like the quality of the water makes a difference.